 Curious about the plant life here, I went with a dear friend on a boat tour of swampy lake Martin.

-As the engine softly gurgled and puttered us through the waters surrounding tall cypress and tulip poplar trees, near sunning gators and posing snake birds, and below drapes of silver grey spanish moss, I would now and then hear and feel another intense hello, and look around for the plant calling out.
+As the engine softly gurgled and puttered us through the waters surrounding tall cypress and tupelo trees, near sunning gators and posing snake birds, and below drapes of silver grey spanish moss, I would now and then hear and feel another intense hello, and look around for the plant calling out.
 Water hyacinth and others were there, scattered about the lake, glowing up my inner radar, asking to be made into energetic medicine.

 There are so many people now, one said.
 Their imbalance gives us imbalance.
 Help us help.

 I understood the dire situation we are in environmentally.
 And personally, I felt my sadness of being so isolated from nature most my life, and my joy in reconnecting.
 The soil of this southern swath of land fed my mother, who then wove and fed me.
 My minerals are these minerals.
 There’s a resonance between us.
 It’s a hard thing to describe, this place we come from, and how we are connected.
 The tug goes deep.